Explore Some of the World’s Best Navigable Inland Waterways…

 Most popular waterways are dotted with these resorts and marinas, plus restaurants and many other services.
 This has a lot to do with Ontario becoming a boater’s, angler’s and cottager’s paradise each summer.
 It seems that half the urban population moves to the water when the hot weather comes in June, July, August and September.
-This annual migration has spawned the growth of many waterside shopping, hospitality and tourism services; so getting service while riding your PWC on popular routes is never a problem.
+This annual migration has spawned the growth of many waterside shopping, hospitality and tourism services; so getting service while Sea Doo riding on popular routes is never a problem.
 Nor is stopping for an ice cream cone, a short stroll down a bustling main street or a quick visit to a summer festival or event.

 Ontario’s popular navigable waterways are PWC-friendly.
 With a PWC of one brand or another at almost every other private dock, everyone is used to seeing and interacting with PWCs.
-Like with any other boaters, PWC riders who follow the rules of the water are an accepted part of the marine community here.
+Like with any other boaters, Sea Doo riders who follow the rules of the water are an accepted part of the marine community here.

-To plan your PWC ride in Ontario, the best place to start is the Go Ride Ontario website.
+To plan your Sea Doo ride in Ontario, the best place to start is the Go Ride Ontario website.
 It offers valuable boating information, tourism links, tour tips and planning advice, and many other resources.
 So load your PWC’s onto your trailer, hit the water and see why Ontario is yours to discover! #ontariowaterways

 If you enjoyed this post, check out my other riding tips.